KnowHowSpringBoot/.github/profile/README.md

-uJar is a collection of small and useful templates of Java apps, which are not big enough to make own projects.
+KnowHowSpringBoot is a collection of small and useful templates of Java apps, which are not big enough to make own projects.

 #### Code conventions